CollectionBuilder/collectionbuilder-sa_draft/README.md

 1. Choose or create a Digital Ocean Space

     The easiest thing is use the same DO Space that you're already using to store your collection objects to also store your Elasticsearch snapshots.
-In fact, the `cb:enable_es_daily_snapshots` rake task that we detail below assumes this and parses the Space name from the `digital-objects` value of your production config.
+In fact, the `cb:enable_daily_search_index_snapshots` rake task that we detail below assumes this and parses the Space name from the `digital-objects` value of your production config.
 [By default](https://github.com/CollectionBuilder/collectionbuilder-sa_draft/blob/es-snapshots/Rakefile#L57), the snapshot files will be saved as non-public objects to a `_elasticsearch_snapshots/` subdirectory of the configured Space, which shouldn't interfere with any existing collections.

     If you don't want to use an existing DO Space to store your snapshots, you should create a new one for this purpose.